Algorithm to find an all-order in the running coupling solution to an equation of the DGLAP type: The running coupling

 \section{The running coupling}

-In case when the coupling runs, the complex mappings still may be used to relate the BFKL and the DGLAP equations.
-The differential DGLAP equations in the small $x$ limit for the unintegrated gluon distribution is
+In case when the coupling runs, complex mappings still may be used to relate the BFKL and the DGLAP equations.
+The differential DGLAP equation in the small $x$ limit for the unintegrated gluon distribution is

 where the coupling $\alpha$ has been chosen as a variable in a usual way instead of the scale $u$ for this equation, $\beta(\alpha) = u\frac{d}{du}\alpha(u).$ Then,

 where $\dis{\frac{\partial}{\partial\alpha} F(\alpha,N) = \frac{\alpha}{2\pi}\frac{\gamma(N,\alpha)}{\beta(\alpha)}}.$ Now, in order to obtain the BFKL equation via mapping, we choose a new variable $M$ so that $M\alpha = F(\alpha,N).$